pubkey/rxdb/docs-src/docs/rx-storage-opfs.md

 });
 ```

+## Setting `jsonPositionSize` to increase the maximum database size.

+By default the `jsonPositionSize` value is set to `8` which allows the database to get up to 100 megabytes in size (per collection).
+This is ok for most use cases but you might want to just increase `jsonPositionSize` to `14`.
+In the next major RxDB version the default will be set to `14`, but this was not possible without introducing a breaking change.

+NOTICE: If you have already stored data, you cannot just change the `jsonPositionSize` value because your stored binary data will not be compatible anymore.

+Also there is a `opfs-big.worker.js` file that has `jsonPositionSize` set to `14` already.

 ## OPFS in Electron, React-Native or Capacitor.js

 Origin Private File System is a browser API that is only accessible in browsers.
 Other JavaScript like React-Native or Node.js, do not support it.